What are use classes?

 -

-cinemas, concert halls, bingo halls, dance halls (formerly D2)
+cinemas, concert halls, bingo halls, and dance halls

-For more information see the Planning Portal’s guidance on use classes.
+For more information, read the Planning Portal’s guidance on use classes.

 Wales

-In Wales, the Town and Country Planning (Use Classes) Order 1987 (as amended) puts uses of land and buildings into various categories.
-Examples of use classes include:
+In Wales, The Town and Country Planning (Use Classes) Order 1987 (as amended) puts uses of land and buildings into various categories.
+These use classes include:

 -